WiseGuru/MaxwellCTI/src/site/notes/Frameworks, Standards, and Regulations/NIST/NIST SP 800-37.md

 			1. 80-90% of systems are *Moderate* impact systems
 			2. *High* ratings are reserved for national security or classified systems
 			3. *Low* ratings are also rare, non-business critical
-		3. [[NIST SP 800-60\|NIST SP 800-60]] provides guidelines on the impact you should assign to certain systems
+		3. [[Frameworks, Standards, and Regulations/NIST/NIST SP 800-60\|NIST SP 800-60]] provides guidelines on the impact you should assign to certain systems
 			1. More on this here: [NIST RMF System Categorization Step Hands On (Using SP 800-60 Vol II) - YouTube](https://www.youtube.com/watch?v=yAfM2E2aJEM)
 	3. **Select**: Select controls to implement from [[Frameworks, Standards, and Regulations/NIST/NIST 800-53/800-53R5\|800-53R5]]
 		1. Basically a big dictionary with hundreds of controls